 For more information on SEP and Simple IRA plans, including contribution limits, see the STRATA Insights article 2021 Cola Announcement: Impact on IRAs, or for a quick chart refer to STRATA’s IRA Annual Limits.

 - Can I still make an IRA contribution for 2020?

-YES, the deadline for making a 2020 IRA contribution is *May 17, 2021.
+YES, the deadline for making a 2020 IRA contribution is *May 17, 2021 (or June 15, 2021).
 Keep in mind that IRA contributions are recorded for the tax year in which the deposit is received unless marked otherwise.
-When making an IRA contribution between January 1- *May 17 that should be credited for the prior year, be sure to specify the year when completing the Deposit Certification form.
+When making an IRA contribution between January 1 – *May 17 (or June 15, 2021) that should be credited for the prior year, be sure to specify the year when completing the Deposit Certification form.

 - How do I make an IRA contribution to my STRATA account?

 Instructions for STRATA account holders can be found here.

 - Have questions and need answers?

 If you are wondering what type of IRA may be right for you, look at STRATA’s IRA Comparison and learn the advantages of each – Traditional, Roth, SEP or SIMPLE IRA.
 Talk with your financial or tax professional for assistance in determining the best type of IRA for your financial retirement goals.